pigfly/RMIT_Algorithm_Analysis/README.md

 * ⏱ [How to ask question](http://www.catb.org/~esr/faqs/smart-questions.html)
 * ✈️ [Where to ask question](https://github.com/pigfly/RMIT_Algorithm_Analysis/issues)
 * 👨‍💻👩‍💻 Am I asking stupid question ?
-    * There is no stupid question, if you think something is not clear, ask away in [where to ask question](https://github.com/pigfly/RMIT_Algorithm_Analysis/issues) or in canvas.
+    * There is no stupid question, if you think something is not clear, ask away in [where to ask question](https://github.com/pigfly/RMIT_Algorithm_Analysis/issues).

 ###### ... lookup